-The Advanced Education Program in Oral and Maxillofacial six-year program consist of requirements for obtaining the MD degree.
-The program is offered jointly through the UTSD and McGovern Medical School.
+The Advanced Education Program in Oral and Maxillofacial (OMFS) six-year program consists of requirements for obtaining the MD degree while receiving a certificate in OMFS..
+The program is offered jointly through UTSD and McGovern Medical School at UTHealth Houston.
 The first year is spent with the Oral & Maxillofacial Surgery Department.
-In the second, third and fourth years, residents are enrolled in medical school, completing years two, three and four of the medical school curriculum.
+In the second, third and fourth years, residents are enrolled in McGovern Medical School, completing years two, three and four of the medical school curriculum.
 During the fourth year of medical school, eight months are provided for the fulfillment of requirements related to the oral and maxillofacial surgery residency, such as rotations on neurosurgery and anesthesia.
 The fifth year of the residency is a surgical internship year, which includes an eight-month rotation in Oral & Maxillofacial Surgery.
 In the sixth year, the resident serves as a chief resident with rotations to six different hospitals.
 Upon satisfactory completion of the six-year program, residents receive a certificate in Oral & Maxillofacial Surgery and a MD degree.

-The six-year OMFS/MD candidate must meet the admissions requirements for McGovern Medical School at UTHealth.
-These include • A minimum of 90 undergraduate credit hours at an accredited U.S. or Canadian university or college. • One year college English. • Two years college biology. • One year physics. • Two years college chemistry (one year general chemistry and one year organic chemistry).
+The six-year OMFS/MD candidate must meet the admissions requirements for McGovern Medical School at UTHealth Houston.
+These include • A minimum of 90 undergraduate credit hours at an accredited U.S. or Canadian university or college. • One-year college English. • Two years college biology. • One-year physics. • Two years college chemistry (one-year general chemistry and one-year organic chemistry).

-More detailed information may be found on the UTSD website at $\underline{\text{https://dentistry.uth.edu/students/advanced-education/programs/index.htm\#students-oms}}$
+More detailed information may be found on the UTSD website at https://dentistry.uth.edu/students/advanced-education/programs/index.htm#students-oms